ryanbarringtoncox/command_line_lyrics/README.md

-# Usage
 ## Intro

 I love the console.
 I love listening to music while I hack.
-I love get the lyrics to songs quickly.
-It's a pain to fire up a browser, type a lyrics search in google, wade through the results, copy and paste.
-Blah blah.
+I love getting the lyrics to songs quickly.
+It's a pain to fire up a browser, type a lyrics search into google, wade through the results, copy and paste.
+You get the idea.

 I spent a few hours trying out a few supposed lyric apis and had no luck.
-Why not script what I've been doing so I can get lyrics quickly, from the command line, with one line?
+I want lyrics quick and easy from the command line in one command.
+Why not script what I've been doing?

 ## Dependencies